Entanglement sharing through noisy qubit channels: One-shot optimal singlet fraction: Introduction:

 In this work, we answer the above question for qubit channels within the paradigm of trace-preserving local operations (TP-LOCC).
 By restricting to this class of operations, where {no subsystem is thrown away, our results provide the conditions and an explicit protocol when every single use of the channel is maximally efficient.
 Our result also characterizes qubit channels by quantifying reliable transmission of quantum information via teleportation for single channel use and TP-LOCC.

-In the simplest scenario, the general protocol of sharing entanglement works as follows: Alice prepares a bipartite pure entangled state $\vert\psi\rangle$ and sends one half of it to Bob through a quantum channel, say $\Lambda$.
+In the simplest scenario, the general protocol of sharing entanglement works as follows: Alice prepares a bipartite pure entangled state $\vert\psi\rangle$ and sends one half of it to Bob through a quantum channel, say $\Lambda$ (which, throughout the present paper, is assumed to be nonentanglement breaking).
 This results, in general, in a mixed entangled state $\rho_{\psi,\Lambda}=(I\otimes\Lambda)\rho_{\psi}$, where $\rho_{\psi}=\vert\psi\rangle\langle\psi\vert$.
 The \emph{purity} of this state is characterized by its singlet fraction \cite{fidelity,distillation-1,distillation-3,F<=1/2} defined as:

 where $|\Phi\rangle$ is a maximally entangled state.
 The singlet fraction quantifies how close the state $\rho_{\psi,\Lambda}$ is to a maximally entangled state, and therefore how useful the state is for QIP tasks.
 For example, it is related to the teleportation fidelity $f$ for teleportation of a qudit via the following relation: